CoderAcademy-MEL/FastTrack_21_Morning_Challenges/javascript/2021-06-02-AddMultiply/multiply-add.md

 To run the test you will first need to install the relevant packages.

-To do this you will need to run `yarn install` inside the the AddMultiply directory.
+To do this you will need to run `yarn install` inside the the javascript directory.

 To then run the test the command is: